syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 {% endtabs %}

-Here, Model class defined with Content property and ViewModel class has TabItems property.
+Here, Model class defined with Content property and ViewModel class has the collection of tabitem properties.

 **Model.cs:**